fed26sto-fundamentals/calculator-antxhan/README.md

 - [ ] feat: copy function on mobile.
 - [ ] fix: button gaps.
 - [ ] fix: zero not working anymore.
+- [ ] refactor: make colors rgba so that no need for ::before when hovering?